 This weekend in many states across Nigeria, anti-government protests kicked off.
-It should not come as a surprise to anyone that this is taking place.
-As Nigeria is currently facing one of its worst economic catastrophes that have ever been seen within the country.
+It should not come as a surprise to anyone that this is taking place, as Nigeria is currently facing one of its worst economic catastrophes that have ever been seen within the country.
 The quality of the average Nigerian (which was not even good in the first instance) has become much worse over the course of the last year.

 The truth is that Nigerians are fully aware that our government does not actually work for us.
 If anything, Nigeria manages to function in spite of our government in many ways.
 The amount of corruption, and general incompetence present in many of our governing institutions, has meant that most Nigerians discover ways to survive on their own.
 Most people know that if you were to sit around and wait for the government to do pretty much anything, you would be waiting for an eternity.